Hyperglycaemia

 Another chemical reaction which glucose is channeled into when it is present in high concentrations is the ‘polyol pathway’; this results in a build up of sorbitol in cells, which in turn is thought to be related to osmotic damage (water moving where it shouldn’t) and/or oxidative stress (see ‘Reactive Oxygen Species‘ below).

 The polyol pathway is mainly controlled by the level of an enzyme called aldose reductase.
 Any agent that stops or binds this enzyme (called an ‘aldose reductase inhibitor’) has the potential to reduce this damaging effect of high glucose levels.
-So the investigation of potential aldose reductase inhibitors (ARIs) remains an ongoing concern in diabetes research.
+So the investigation of potential aldose reductase inhibitors (ARIs) remains an ongoing area in diabetes research.

-Reactive oxygen species
+Reactive oxygen species (ROS)

 The term ‘free radical’ is familiar to many; in medical or biological terms it relates to a particularly reactive form of the oxygen molecule, which can trigger numerous chains of damaging events at the cellular level.
 Reactive oxygen species (ROS) can be formed in a number of different ways, and are thought to be involved in many aging- and disease related processes.